10 Best Elderly Monitoring Systems for Peace of Mind

 Health monitoring devices are electronic devices designed to track and monitor daily activities and various aspects of an individual's health and well-being.
 These devices can track a wide range of health parameters, including:

-• Activity levels: accelerometers and gyroscopes track physical activity, such as steps taken, distance traveled, and calories burned.
+• Activity levels: Accelerometers and gyroscopes track physical activity, such as steps taken, distance traveled, and calories burned.

 • Heart Rate: Sensors or electrodes can measure heart rate in real time, providing insights into cardiovascular health and exercise intensity.

-• Blood Pressure - measure systolic and diastolic blood pressure to help manage cardiovascular health and hypertension.
+• Blood Pressure: Measure systolic and diastolic blood pressure to help manage cardiovascular health and hypertension.

 • Blood Glucose Levels: Often used by individuals to help them manage their blood sugar levels.